nunchistudio/blacksmith-devcenter/documentation/tour/blacksmith/gateway/integration-sql.md

 A SQL query can be passed directly with the `inline` key instead of the `file` one.

-Given the `body` example defined above, the `mapping` defined in the example on the *code* section, and the content of the `file` SQL query, the compiled SQL query would be:
+Given the `body` example defined above, the `transformation` defined in the example on the *code* section, and the content of the `file` SQL query, the compiled SQL query would be:
 ```sql
 INSERT INTO transactions (
   id,